Randomly sparsified Richardson iteration: A dimension-independent sparse linear solver: The PageRank problem

 Beyond the internet, PageRank problems arise in chemistry, biology, and data science, among other areas \cite{gleich2015pagerank}.
 We focus especially on \emph{personalized PageRank problems}, in which the probability vector $\bm{s}$ has just one or a few nonzero entries.
 The personalized PageRank problem identifies which vertices are important in a local region associated with the nonzero entries of $\bm{s}$.
 For example, personalized PageRank problems arise when recommending items to particular users on Netflix or Amazon \cite{gori2007itemrank}, when disambiguating the meanings of words in a sentence \cite{agirre2009personalizing}, or when constructing personalized reading lists \cite{Wis06}.

-The rest of this section is organized as follows. \Cref{sec:pagerank_history} gives a history of algorithms for large-scale personalized PageRank problems, \cref{sec:faster} presents a mathematical analysis showing that RSRI is effective for the PageRank problems, and \cref{sec:empirical} presents empirical tests.
+The rest of this section is organized as follows. \Cref{sec:pagerank_history} gives a history of Monte Carlo algorithms for large-scale personalized PageRank problems, \cref{sec:faster} presents a mathematical analysis showing that RSRI is effective for the PageRank problems, and \cref{sec:empirical} presents empirical tests.
+Alternative PageRank algorithms with different design principles are discussed in \cref{sec:coordinate_pagerank}.